crossgovernmentservices/csdigital-prototype/README.md

 Adding data - a.k.a. management commands
 ----------------------------------------

-To run any of these locall first source environment.sh
+To run any of these locally first source environment.sh

 ```
 source environment.sh